syncfusion-content/xamarin-docs/Xamarin/SfBackdropPage/Getting-Started.md

 {% endtabs %}

-Now add the SfBackdropPage control with a required optimal name by using the included namespace.
+Now, add the SfBackdropPage with a required optimal name using the included namespace along with [XAML namespaces](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/xaml/namespaces) in Xamarin.Forms.

 {% tabs %}